-Benefit Description You pay Home health services High Option Standard Option Home health care ordered by a Plan physician and provided by a registered nurse (R.N.), licensed social worker, home health aide, physical or occupational therapist, or speech and language pathologist Nothing, except \$15 for each physician visit Nothing, except \$25 for each physician visit Notes: • We only provide these services in the Plan's service areas.
-We cover IV therapy and medications under the prescription drug benefit.
-We cover physical and occupational therapies under the physical and occupational therapies benefit.
-We cover speech therapy under the speech therapy benefit.
-The services are covered only if you are homebound and a Plan physician determines that it is feasible to maintain effective supervision and control of your care in your home.
-Not covered: All charges All charges • Nursing care requested by, or for the convenience of, the patient or the patient's family Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative • Custodial care Private duty nursing Personal care and hygiene items • Care that a Plan provider determines may be appropriately provided in a Plan facility, hospital, or skilled nursing facility or other facility we designate and we provide, or offer to provide, that care in one of these facilities Prosthetics, durable medical equipment, supplies, and drugs (not part of home infusion program) Chiropractic High Option Standard Option No benefit All charges All charges Alternative treatments High Option Standard Option No benefit All charges All charges Educational classes and programs High Option Standard Option Health education classes, including: \$15 per office visit \$25 per office Kidney Education Class visit (nothing for primary care office visits Living Well with Diabetes for children through age 17) Bariatric Surgery Program \$500 \$500 Tobacco cessation/E-cigarette programs, including individual, group and telephone counseling Nothing Nothing
+Benefit Description You pay Home health services (cont.)
+High Option Standard Option The services are covered only if you are homebound and a Plan physician determines that it is feasible to maintain effective supervision and control of your care in your home.
+Nothing, except \$15 for each physician visit Nothing, except \$25 for each physician visit Not covered: All charges All charges • Nursing care requested by, or for the convenience of, the patient or the patient's family Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative Custodial care Private duty nursing Personal care and hygiene items Care that a Plan provider determines may be appropriately provided in a Plan facility, hospital, or skilled nursing facility or other facility we designate and we provide, or offer to provide, that care in one of these facilities Prosthetics, durable medical equipment, supplies, and drugs (not part of home infusion program) Chiropractic High Option Standard Option No benefit All charges All charges Alternative treatments High Option Standard Option No benefit All charges All charges Educational classes and programs High Option Standard Option Health education classes, including: \$15 per office visit \$25 per office Kidney Education Class Living Well with Diabetes visit (nothing for primary care office visits for children through age 17) Bariatric Surgery Program \$500 \$500 Tobacco Cessation programs, including individual, group and phone counseling Nothing Nothing Notes: Please call Health Education at 808-432-2260 for information on classes near you.
+You pay nothing for over-the-counter (OTC) and prescription drugs approved by the FDA to treat tobacco dependence.
+See Section 5(f), Prescription drug benefits, for important information about coverage of tobacco cessation and other drugs. • You can also participate in programs that are available through Kaiser Permanente as non-FEHB benefits.
+These programs may require that you pay a fee.
+See the end of Section 5, Non-FEHB benefits available to Plan members .